embrace-io/embrace-docs/docs/embrace-api/code_samples.md

 ---
-title: "Metrics API Code Samples"
+title: Embrace Metrics API Code Samples
 description: Learn how to integrate the Metrics API using code
 sidebar_position: 2
 ---